marcomeixner/find-BOLD-movement-stripes-in-dicoms/README.md

  - Input Folder: where the dicom volumes are
  - Output Folder: where the Outputs are saved
  - Sagittal Slice Index: try to Chose an index a Little off the Center
+ - Periodicity: this is the periodicity of the slices, which can be obtained from the dcm2niix-slice-times; Here is an example Output of dcm2niix for the SliceTiming:
+	"SliceTiming": [
+	0	0,
+	1	0.177,
+	2	0.355,
+	3	0.533,
+	4	0.71,
+	5	0.06,
+	6	0.238,
+   The slice that is obtained second is the one in line 5 - therefore the periodicity is 5
  - Std Factor: the number of std from the mean to identify outlier volumes with stripe pattern; this determines the threshold in the Output plut

 output: